paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-705-maritime-drug-law-enforcement.md

 The Controlled Substances Act, referred to in subsec. (c)(1), is title II of Pub.
 L. 91–513, Oct.
 27, 1970, 84 Stat.
 1242, which is classified principally to subchapter I (§ 801 et seq.) of chapter 13 of Title 21, Food and Drugs.
 For complete classification of this Act to the Code, see Short Title note set out under [section 801 of Title 21](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section801&num=0&edition=prelim) and Tables.

 #### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–120, § 314(c)(1), substituted “A person violating paragraph (1) of section 70503(a)” for “A person violating section 70503”.

+Subsec. (d).
+Pub.
+L. 114–120, § 314(c)(2), added subsec. (d).

 2010—Subsec. (c).
 Pub.
 L. 111–281 added subsec. (c).

 <a id="section-70507"></a>
 ## § 70507.
 Forfeitures
 **(a) In General.—** Property described in section 511(a) of the Comprehensive Drug Abuse Prevention and Control Act of 1970 ([21 U.S.C.
-881(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section881/a&num=0&edition=prelim)) that is used or intended for use to commit, or to facilitate the commission of, an offense under [section 70503 of this title](./chapter-705-maritime-drug-law-enforcement.md#section-70503) may be seized and forfeited in the same manner that similar property may be seized and forfeited under section 511 of that Act ([21 U.S.C.
+881(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section881/a&num=0&edition=prelim)) that is used or intended for use to commit, or to facilitate the commission of, an offense under section 70503 or 70508 of this title may be seized and forfeited in the same manner that similar property may be seized and forfeited under section 511 of that Act ([21 U.S.C.
 881](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section881&num=0&edition=prelim)).

 **(b) Prima Facie Evidence of Violation.—** Practices commonly recognized as smuggling tactics may provide prima facie evidence of intent to use a vessel to commit, or to facilitate the commission of, an offense under [section 70503 of this title](./chapter-705-maritime-drug-law-enforcement.md#section-70503), and may support seizure and forfeiture of the vessel, even in the absence of controlled substances aboard the vessel.
 The following indicia, among others, may be considered, in the totality of the circumstances, to be prima facie evidence that a vessel is intended to be used to commit, or to facilitate the commission of, such an offense: